glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Also, don’t be afraid to ask for help when you need it.
 Reach out to your colleagues or use online resources like Stack Overflow to find solutions to problems you may encounter.
 The programming community is vast and full of knowledgeable individuals who are willing to share their knowledge.

+# 2023-11-23
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+It also means avoiding unnecessary complexity and striving for simplicity wherever possible.
+By following these principles, you'll not only make your own life easier when you have to revisit your code in the future, but you'll also make it easier for others to collaborate with you and contribute to your projects."